espressif/vscode-esp-idf-extension/docs/COVERAGE.md

 # Using **gcov** and **gcovr** to provide code coverage

+Source code coverage is data indicating the count and frequency of every program execution path that has been taken within a program’s runtime.
+[Gcov](https://en.wikipedia.org/wiki/Gcov) is a GCC tool that, when used in concert with the compiler, can generate log files indicating the execution count of each line of a source file.
+The [Gcovr](https://gcovr.com/) tool is utility for managing Gcov and generating summarized code coverage results.

+Please read [GCOV Code coverage](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/app_trace.html#gcov-source-code-coverage) to learn more about code coverage with gcov in ESP-IDf projects.

 ## Requirements

-Your ESP-IDF project should be configured to generate gcda/gcno coverage files using gcov.
-Please take a look at the [ESP-IDF gcov example](https://github.com/espressif/esp-idf/tree/master/examples/system/gcov) to see how to set up your project.
+Your ESP-IDF project should be configured to generate gcda/gcno coverage files using gcov as shown in [GCOV Code coverage](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/app_trace.html#gcov-source-code-coverage).
+Please take a look at the [ESP-IDF gcov example](https://github.com/espressif/esp-idf/tree/master/examples/system/gcov) as example project.

-This extension also requires `gcovr` to generate JSON and HTML reports from generated files.
+This extension requires `gcovr` to generate JSON and HTML reports from generated files.
 This is installed as part of this extension ESP-IDF Debug Adapter Python requirements when following the **ESP-IDF: Configure ESP-IDF extension** command.
 Please take a look at [SETUP](./SETUP.md) for more information.

-Make sure you had properly configure xtensa toolchain in `idf.customExtraPaths` or in your environment variable PATH since the gcov executable used is `xtensa-esp32-elf-gcov` and `gcovr` exists in the same directory as your `${idf.pythonBinPath}` path.
+Make sure you had properly configure xtensa toolchain in `idf.customExtraPaths` or in your environment variable PATH since the gcov executable used is `xtensa-esp32-elf-gcov` (or the corresponding gcov for your IDF_TARGET) and `gcovr` exists in the same directory as your `${idf.pythonBinPath}` path.

 ## Editor Coverage